DeepLearning-JupyterBook/deeplearning-jupyterbook.github.io/_sources/markdowns/server.md

 This command links the `<REMOTE_PORT>` to the specified `<LOCAL_PORT>`.

-Once the connection is set up, you can open `jupyter notebook` in your browser by entering:
+Once the connection is set up, you can open `jupyter notebook/lab` in your browser by entering:

     http://localhost:<LOCAL_PORT>/